sproutfund/field-guide/catalytic-funding/planning-preparing/fundraising.md

 ---
 layout: docs
 title: Fundraising
-description: Raise the financial support to fully execute the funding program and related organizational expenses.
+subtitle: Raise the financial support to fully execute the funding program and related organizational expenses.
+description: "It is hard to know how much time and money to invest in program development before securing support.
+It's important to understand the program's fundraising potential before you commit to it.
+Fundraising always takes longer than you would like.
+Make certain to allow adequate time to raise money."
 section: catalytic-funding
 group: planning-preparing
 toc: true